How to give away shares in your business

 Giving shares can be a great idea

-giving shares can be a great idea
+giving shares to employees can be a great idea

 Giving up shares to an investor